Joellekjx/fypproject/trial-react-big-calendar/README.md

 ## Issues that needs to be fixed:
 1. Comment box: ~~axios~~ or pull in server like express & socket.io?
-2. How to 'focus' when you click on an event?
+2. ~How to 'focus' when you click on an event?
 Look at alternatives to history.push else Link?
-Alternatively look at createRef mapped -- else you might want to remove "Hash Link" in yr dependencies
+Alternatively look at createRef mapped -- else you might want to remove "Hash Link" in yr dependencies~ very likely skipping this
 3. ~~Top bar of weekly report table must be able to stay at the top and not disappear as you scroll~~
 4. ~~Meetings page~~
-5. Main calendar "paper" view -- add the relevant details in the paper view and also show timing for events
+5. ~Main calendar "paper" view -- add the relevant details in the paper view and also show timing for events~
-6. Updating meetings both API and the View
+6. ~Updating meetings both API and the View~
 7. 4/3/20 ~~Fix "event form" with the timings (select timing bar) and posting of the details -- currently choosing other dates is not possible once you've entered the event form~~
 8. Backend should be able to auto update statuses (e.g. late submission detection)
-9. Nitpicking: weekly report header try and align w the content
+9. ~Nitpicking: weekly report header try and align w the content~
-10. Nitpicking: meetings header try and align w the content
+10. ~Nitpicking: meetings header try and align w the content~
 11. Nitpicking: clean up the props sent to weeklyreportsubmissionpage & weeklyreportcommentbox pls
 12. ~~Double check if it is possible to POST/update to backend alr or not~~
-13. Try to tweak yr toolbar's month/week button again pls
+13. ~Try to tweak yr toolbar's month/week button again pls~
 14. 4/3/20  ~~Working On It (see point 21)Attachments -- once api is ok, rmb to add that in~~
 15. Clean up "SwipeableDrawer" file -- router might be a bit funky/error + design of the drawer  ==> plus onClick it should jump to the right drawer page
-16. The appbar design in the meetings/weekly report etc. pages need a bit of clean up ya.
-Make it look nicer
+16. ~The appbar design in the meetings/weekly report etc. pages need a bit of clean up ya.
+Make it look nicer~
-17. How do I track the dates (e.g. semester x week y) inside the weekly report/meetings? hmmm -- might have to pull the semester api, compare the date then add week
+17. How do I track the dates (e.g. semester x week y) inside the weekly report/meetings? hmmm -- might have to pull the semester api, compare the date then add week (need to fix this asap LOL)
-18. Will need to refactor in a better way.
-E.g. maybe set a common "Paper" for all the different pages.
+18. ~Will need to refactor in a better way.
+E.g. maybe set a common "Paper" for all the different pages.~
 19. Set the document to reset once you upload it. (i.e. "No file chosen")
 20. After uploading to the backend, your frontend again needs to be able to view the uploaded item
 21. 8/3/20: ~~How to access the item once you pull from backend?
 Blob?
 What about the name?
 Privacy issue need to make sure we don't get the converted 'name'~~
-22. PDF View needs clean up (make dialog size a bit bigger to fit better.
-And have better looking buttons in the pdf viewer + change position of close button to top right corner)
+22. ~PDF View needs clean up (make dialog size a bit bigger to fit better.
+And have better looking buttons in the pdf viewer + change position of close button to top right corner)~
 23. 12/3/20: ~~Need to incorporate docx viewer~~
-24. Need to incorporate img viewer
+24. Need to incorporate img viewer (might skip)